 The military systems can also face Denial of Service attacks from adversaries, resulting in RFID system failure..
 These attacks are usually physical attacks like jamming the system with noise interference, blocking radio signals, or even removing or disabling RFID tags.

+The RFID tags consisted 20% of the global RFID market.
 The tag segment of the RFID market, by product is projected to grow at a higher CAGR during the forecast period.
 Tags are the most widely used components in the RFID market.
 These devices are attached to several industrial and commercial assets, including manufacturing equipment and other industrial machinery, industrial materials, products, retail products, inventory, logistic containers, labels on products and groups of products, IV pumps, ECGs, and wheelchairs.
 The large-scale use of tags and ease of use for tracing any kind of asset is the major reason for the adoption of RFID tags.
 This could drive the demand for RFID tags in years ahead

 The passive tags segment of RFID tag market, by tag type, is expected to register higher CAGR during forecast period.
 Passive tags do not require an external power source.
 These are inexpensive and smaller, and easier to manufacture than active tags.
 Passive RFID tags have various applications and are commonly used to track goods in pharmaceuticals, retail, supply chain, enterprise, and other industries.
 Zebra Technologies, Avery Dennison, Alien Technology, Omni-ID, HID Global, Honeywell, and Mozix are some of the leading providers of passive RFID tags.
 With the increasing penetration of passive tags as RAIN RFID frequency, the market for these tags is expected to grow at the highest CAGR during the forecast period.